mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 `Usage: destroy listener <service> <name>`

-Destroying a monitor causes it to be removed on the next restart.
-Destroying a listener at runtime stops it from accepting new connections but it will still be bound to the listening socket.
-This means that new listeners cannot be created to replace destroyed listeners without restarting MaxScale.
+Destroying a listener closes the listening socket, opening it up for reuse.

 ### destroy service